KUTI: History

 Larry "Skip" Morrow owned an FM radio station but was interested in also owning an AM station.
-When he purchased the construction permit for KBRD, he didn't have enough radio equipment to go on the air.
+When he purchased the station's construction permit, he didn't have enough radio equipment to go on the air.
 He was also interested in securing the KBRD call sign.
 When the station was ready to sign on, the call letters belonged to someone else, so the station began as KLDY.
 When the KBRD call sign became available, Morrow transferred the KLDY call letters to his Classical music AM station at 1280, clearing the way for 680 KBRD.

 KBRD was named for BJ, Morrow's Moluccan cockatoo, whom he described as the "music director".
 If BJ danced to the music, it was put on KBRD's playlist.
 Morrow ran both KBRD and his FM radio station from his living room.
 Ten years after KBRD went on the air, Morrow died of cancer.
 Before his death, he transferred ownership of the radio station to a foundation he created: BJ and Skip's for The Music Foundation.
 The station is now run by Adrian DeBee (music) and Jack Ondracek (engineering).

+In 2025, the facilities of KGTK (920 AM) were donated to the BJ and Skip's For the Music Foundation.
+The KBRD call sign was moved to 920 on July 1, 2025, with 680 changing to KUTI.